ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 The Trust Anchor may be a certificate, a raw public key, or other structure, as appropriate.
-It can be a non-root certificate when it is a certificate.

-Usage Protocol
-: A (security) protocol that requires demonstrating possession of the private component of the application key.

 User Key:
 : A user key consists of a key hosted by an HSM (the platform) and intended to be used by a client of the HSM.
-Other terms used for a user key is "application key", "client key" or "operational key".
+Other terms used for a user key are "application key", "client key" or "operational key".
 The access and operations on a user key is controlled by the HSM.